by Gary Hunter

 Prior to the Act there were no standardized requirements for prison and jail officials to report the cause of death (COD) for prisoners in their custody.
 But under the statute, state prisons and jails are required to report all deaths, as well as causes and the decedent’s characteristics, to the DOJ’s Bureau of Justice Statistics (BJS).
 This includes information such as the prisoner’s name, date of birth, length of time in custody, legal status and crime of conviction, plus the medical treatment they received before death, pre-existing conditions, and when and where the death occurred.

 According to a December 2016 report, the DCRP collected data on 3,928 prisoner deaths in state and federal prisons in 2014, which reflected a slight increase over the year before.
-The rate of prisoner mortality was about 14 percent ...
+The rate of prisoner mortality was about 14 percent higher in state ...

 by Paul Wright